Tape and Reel vs. Cut Tape: Which Should You Choose?

 There are many types of packaging tape for board creation, but two of the most common are tape and reel vs. cut tape packaging.
-Read on to learn more about these two packaging tape options and get some insight into the benefits of tape and reel packaging.
+Read on to learn more about these two packaging tape options and get some insight on cut tape vs. tape and reel, and into the benefits of tape and reel packaging.

 What Is the Difference Between Tape and Reel vs. Cut Tape Packaging?

 Tape and reel packaging is a long and continuous piece of tape that's wound up into a custom cut reel.
 Its purpose is to deliver electronic components into a pick-and-place machine.
 The ultimate goal is to package small electronic components into the individual carrier tape pockets.
 Securing them with heat or pressure cover tape allows the machine to rapidly populate the board.

 Custom cut tape packaging shares a purpose with tape and reel alternatives.
 The method securely delivers components to the customer but prevents the ability to automate since cut tape does not have an adequate leader and trailer.

 As its name implies, cut tape packaging delivers components in small, cut-up pieces of tape.
 They are all separate from one another and the operator must hand place each piece individually.

 Which Is Better?

 Tape and reel packaging is superior to cut tape for most applications.
 The operator only needs to feed it into the machine a single time and the tape will automatically move through it in a continuous feed. .
 This saves the manufacturer the hassle of hand placement and reduces the risk of human error.